-Rail Line Upgrading/Electrification (Indicative)
+Rail Line Upgrading (Indicative)

-A2.14 Following the Government's High Level Output Statement announcement in July 2012, the Office for Rail Regulation confirmed in October 2013 it was announced that Network Rail's funding for 2014-2019 would include a specific allocation for the upgrade and electrification of the Midland Mainline between Bedford to Nottingham and Sheffield to support the introduction of lighter, low carbon and faster electric trains.
+A2.14 In 2013 it was announced that Network Rail's funding for 2014-2019 would include a specific allocation for the upgrade and electrification of the Midland Mainline between Bedford to Nottingham and Sheffield.
 After a previous pause of the electrification in 2015, in July 2017, the Department for Transport announced that full electrification of the Midland Mainline was cancelled.
 Instead, the delivery of bi-mode trains (capable of using electric and switching to diesel fuel on non-electric sections) will be provided on the Midland Mainline.
 Electrification between Bedford and Corby is still to take place for commuter trains to London.